web-animations/web-animations-codelabs/README.md

 # Codelabs

-This repository contains getting started codelabs for the Web Animations API.
+This repository contains codelabs for the Web Animations API.
+If you're reading this on GitHub and would like to work through these codelabs, be sure to clone or download this repository using the links to the right.

 * [Web Animations Transitions and Playback Control](io2015)